huanlui/chord-suggester/README.md

 pip install -r src/requirements.txt
 ```

-- Install only libreries not included in `Conda` by executing:
+- Install only libraries not included in `Conda` by executing:

 ```bash
 pip install "pytest==5.3.2"